 If you have the opportunity to get to know any of these 2 and 4 legged pals by spending extended periods of time with them, you will really be in for a treat!

-Below are some of our sanctuary friends, with links to their websites, as well as a list of Dirty Snouts™ donation recipients.
+Below are some of my sanctuary friends, with links to their websites, as well as a list of Dirty Snouts™ donation recipients.

 DIRTY SNOUT of the MONTH!